kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(3\) Produces an open circuit.

-\(l\) Each connector that can affect a flight termination system component's reliability during flight must satisfy the requirements of §417.309(b)(2) of this part.
+\(l\) Each connector that can affect a flight termination system component's reliability during flight must satisfy the requirements of [[Volume 4/C Licensing/0417 Launch safety.md#§417.309   Flight safety system analysis.|§417.309]](b)(2) of this part.

 \(m\) All connectors must positively lock to prevent inadvertent disconnection during launch vehicle processing and flight.